-The Government’s has recently released a consultation paper on potential Deductible Gift Recipient (DGR) reforms.
+The Government recently released a consultation paper on potential Deductible Gift Recipient (DGR) reforms.

 Possible reforms include: